rust-lang/rust/text/0000-clamp.md

 }
 ```

-Likely locations would be on the Ord trait, and a special version implemented for f32 and f64.
+These would be on the Ord trait, and have a special version implemented for f32 and f64.
-The f32 and f64 versions could live either in std::cmp or in the primitive types themselves.
-There are good arguments for either
-location.

 # Motivation
 [motivation]: #motivation